Image view

 The control positioning and scaling system applies limiting rules to prevent the user from creating confusing or disorienting views of the image.

-The properties ScaleMin and ScaleMax represent limits on the setting of the Scale property for user interactions.
+The ScaleMin and ScaleMax properties represent limits on the setting of the Scale property for user interactions.

 In addition, the control automatically restricts the image to its borders with a certain outer padding (currently 10px).
 Positions outside this limit are not useful as you cannot see the image.